 Books and other library resources should be provided for the interest, information and enlightenment of all people of the community the library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation.
 Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval.

 Within the defined scope of our collections, we attempt to represent all points of view and to consider objectively all purchase requests.

-In order to maintain the quality and currency of the collections, and to preserve space in the Libraries, staff regularly monitors materials for condition and relevance.
+In order to maintain the quality and currency of the collections, and to preserve space in the Libraries, staff regularly monitor materials for condition and relevance.
 When possible, staff repairs damaged items.
-Many older items are housed at the offsite WRLC Storage Center and can be retrieved upon request.
-In some cases, items are released from the collections.